jdutton/spark-playground/README.md

 $ spark-submit --class playground.HardFeelings --master local[4] target/scala-2.10/spark-playground-assembly-*.jar
 ```

+Note that spark-submit will use the `HADOOP_CONF_DIR` environment variable to find HDFS.
+To run
+without HDFS, make sure this environment variable is *not set*.

 ## Development

 To develop in Eclipse (like the Scala IDE), initialize or update the Scala project by running: